smart-data-models/dataModel.IndustrialProcess/ProcessChemicalAnalysis/doc/spec.md

 version: 0.1.0
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

-List of properties
+## List of properties

-<sup><sub>[*] If an attribute's type is not specified, it's because it could have several types or different formats/patterns</sub></sup>
+<sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `address[object]`: Error: An unexpected error occurred during translation.  .
+- `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
 For example, Spain  .
 Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
-	- `addressLocality[string]`: The locality where the street address is located, and which is in the region  .
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
 Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
-	- `addressRegion[string]`: The region in the country where the locality is.  .
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
 Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
 	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
-	- `postOfficeBoxNumber[string]`: Error: An unexpected error occurred during translation.  .
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
 Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
-	- `postalCode[string]`: Error: An unexpected error occurred during translation.  .
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
 Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
-	- `streetAddress[string]`: Error: An unexpected error occurred during translation.  .
+	- `streetAddress[string]`: The street address  .
 Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-	- `streetNr[string]`: Error: An unexpected error occurred during translation.
+	- `streetNr[string]`: Number identifying a specific property on a public street
-- `alternateName[string]`: Error: An unexpected error occurred during translation.  - `areaServed[string]`: Error: An unexpected error occurred during translation.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `chemicalAnalysis[object]`: Error: An unexpected error occurred during translation.  	- `chemicalConcentration[array]`: Error: An unexpected error occurred during translation.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `chemicalAnalysis[object]`: Information about the chemical analysis performed  	- `chemicalConcentration[array]`: The components in the chemical composition of the material
-	- `sampleNumber[number]`: Error: An unexpected error occurred during translation.
+	- `sampleNumber[number]`: Sample number if multiple samples are taken during a process
-- `dataProvider[string]`: Error: An unexpected error occurred during translation.  - `dateCreated[date-time]`: Error: An unexpected error occurred during translation.  - `dateModified[date-time]`: Error: An unexpected error occurred during translation.  - `dateObserved[date-time]`: Error: An unexpected error occurred during translation.  - `description[string]`: Error: An unexpected error occurred during translation.  - `heatNumber[number]`: Error: An unexpected error occurred during translation.  - `id[*]`: Error: An unexpected error occurred during translation.  - `location[*]`: Error: An unexpected error occurred during translation.  - `name[string]`: Error: An unexpected error occurred during translation.  - `owner[array]`: Error: An unexpected error occurred during translation.  - `processName[string]`: Error: An unexpected error occurred during translation.  - `seeAlso[*]`: Error: An unexpected error occurred during translation.  - `source[string]`: Error: An unexpected error occurred during translation.  - `type[string]`: Error: An unexpected error occurred during translation.  <!-- /30-PropertiesList -->
+- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `dateObserved[date-time]`: Date of the observed entity defined by the user  - `description[string]`: A description of this item  - `heatNumber[number]`: Related production heat number  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `processName[string]`: Name or identifier of the related production process  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
+It has to be ProcessChemicalAnalysis  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
-Error: An unexpected error occurred during translation.
+Required properties
 - `chemicalAnalysis`  - `id`  - `type`  <!-- /35-RequiredProperties -->
 <!-- 40-NotesYaml -->
-Error: An unexpected error occurred during translation.
+This data model delivers data related to chemical analyses performed in a process plant.
+The data model has been developed from the needs of steelmaking, but similar data structures are expected appropriate in other application areas as well.
+The process can be a batch process or continuous.
 <!-- /40-NotesYaml -->
 <!-- 50-DataModelHeader -->
-## Error: An unexpected error occurred during translation.
+## Data Model description of properties
-Error: An unexpected error occurred during translation.
+Sorted alphabetically (click for details)
 <!-- /50-DataModelHeader -->
 <!-- 60-ModelYaml -->
 <details><summary><strong>full yaml details</strong></summary>